Rear Extension Cost

 Choose Your Builder Carefully

 If you are trying to keep costs as low as possible, then discuss this with your builder before you start.
-If your builder is experienced at working with small budgets, then they will be able to guide you to make a decision that will keep you on track.
+If your builder is experienced at working with small budgets, then they will be able to guide you in making a decision that will keep you on track.

 If you are looking for ways to increase the living space in your home, there are a lot of options to consider.
 Which is best for you will depend on your budget and exactly what you are trying to achieve.